 What is the difference between bed bugs vs. ants?
 Well, for a beginner its hard to them apart.
-In this guide, you’ll learn the difference the two insects: their body shapes and overall behavior.
+In this guide, you’ll learn the difference between the two insects: their body shapes and overall behavior.

 Body shape Differences

-Bed bugs and ants have insect Anatomy: an exoskeleton, hard outer layer, 3 body parts (head , thorax and abdomen).
+Bed bugs and ants have insect Anatomy: an exoskeleton, hard outer layer, 3 body parts (head, thorax, and abdomen).
 Read on to learn the key differences between their physical appearance and structure.

 Bed bugs have a flat and somehow oval shape, its length (as an adult) measures approximately a ¼ inch.
-Bed bugs are mainly brown in colour, but this can vary from rust or red.
+Bed bugs are mainly brown in color, but this can vary from rust or red.